 17. University of Tennessee Martin

 In a time when our environment is being held hostage by our fossil fuel dependency and wastefulness, future leaders are needed to take a stand against climate change.
-This Tennessee university produces green leaders at their ecologically friendly and sustainable campus, ranked among the greenest in the country by the Princeton Review in 2011.
+This Tennessee university produces green leaders at their ecologically friendly and sustainable campus, ranked among the greenest in the country by the Princeton Review.
 Sourcing 60% of produce locally/organically, reducing waste, utilities, and harmful chemicals, and diverting 25% of all remaining waste through recycling, UTM has taken notable strides to reduce their carbon footprint.
 This affordable Tennessee college also operates the University of Tennessee Agricultural Experiment Station (UTAES), which is a leader in biofuel research in the southeast.

 Net Price: $8,512/yr